-When asked what's ahead in this new term, Mayor Smith said the council had two new committees he will be setting up.
+When asked what's ahead in this new term, Mayor Smith said the council had two committees he will be setting up;

 The council had already been doing a bit of work for 18 months around climate change, he said.

-"There are always going to be singular issues but in general I think we improved the lot of all Palmerston over the last three years, whether it be around economics, the environment or social liveability.
+"There are always going to be singular issues but in general I think we improved the lot of all Palmerstonians over the last three years, whether it be around economics, the environment or the social liveability.

 "I think we did a reasonably good job and that was reflected in the voter turnout."